MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:
   - After you've done the readings, write 400-500 words on your relationship to art, and specifically what forms of creative content inspire you.
 Some starting place questions: What are the types of things you think about when you imagine the work you'd like to create?
 This can be books, movies, anime, graphic novels, poetry, installations, or any form of creative content.
 What is it that inspires you about it specifically?
 Is it the tone, the way it makes you feel, the design work, the twists in the story, etc?
 You're here in a program about making art (or at the very least in a class about it), how do you see your relationship to creative content?
     - Diaz talks about what it means for indigenous people to create art that is necessarily outside of the mainstream.
 Is there anything about this that resonates with you?
 Have you thought about what position the art or creative content that you enjoy holds, and what it means for you to like and know about it?
+    - Make sure to submit your response using the Assignment 1.2 category on the homework form.

 ### Week 2